 While the undergraduate application process involves submitting the Common Application, every grad school has its own application form.
 So you’ll need to submit a distinct form for every graduate program you apply for.

 In most cases, you’ll submit this through an online portal.
 Though the exact information required varies from school to school, most include contact detail, basic academic history, proof of legal residency, and the names of your references.

-Even though the requirements won’t always be the same at every school you apply to, one thing will remain constant: each school will always ask you for your transcripts.
-There’s no denying that official transcripts are a requirement you can’t skip when trying to get into grad school.
+Even though the requirements for graduate school won’t always be the same everywhere you apply to, one thing will remain constant: each will always ask you for your transcripts.
+There’s no denying that official transcripts are a requirement you can’t skip when trying to get into graduate school.

-Oh, and here’s something to remember — if you do have a grad school transcript, chances are your grad school GPA will be weighted more than your undergrad average.
+Most grad schools will require you to submit transcripts from all undergraduate and graduate programs you’ve attended.
+The selection committee will typically review all transcripts, though if you do have a grad school transcript, chances are your grad school GPA will be weighted more than your undergrad average.
 After all, your grad GPA is a more accurate depiction of your recent academic performance.